jenniferlhood/pwqmn/ReadMe.txt

 (typing: "python pwqmn.py") in the console.
 The program reads the config file and attempts to load the data in the specified locations.
 If no station meta data file or station data files are found, the program quits as there is nothing to do.
 The program loads all of the specified data, thus some systems may not perform well if all data is loaded.

-The user generates a selection from among this data, produce summary stats and graphs on this selection.
+The user generates a selection from among the loaded data to produce summary stats and graphs.

-To see the available commands, use the <cmd> command by typing: cmd
+To see the available commands, use the <cmd> command by typing: cmd Note that currently the program is case sensitive.

-The rest of this guide will follow a mock workflow to generate some output, along with a detailed explanation.
+The rest of this guide will follow an example workflow to generate some output.

 To get started, two main selection types are required: Some stations must be chosen and some parameters must be chosen.
 These selections do not need to be made in any particular order.

 To select some stations stations, use the <sel> ("select") command, followed by selection options.
 Currently users can select stations by the river they are situated on, and by their proximity to a city (those cities provided in the cities.txt file).

-Here is the description of the sel command given by the program:
+Here is the description of the sel command found inside the program:

 ---------------------------------------------------------
 sel